-EE_W.07 Environmental Monitoring
+8180 Environmental Monitoring

-Code Workload Credits Level of module Frequency of Duration EE_W.07 150 h 5 CP 4 th or 5 th offer 1 semester semester Winter semester or summer semester Courses Teaching time Self- study Planned group Lecture "Environr mental 60 h / 4 SWS 90 h / 6 SWS size Monitoring" 30 h / 2 semester 20 students hours per week (SWS) Exercises with excursions and practical training 30 h / 2 semester hours per week (SWS)
+Code Workload Credits Level of module Frequency of Duration

+8180 150 h 5 CP 4 th or 5 th offer 1 semester

+semester Winter semester

+or summer

+semester

+Courses Teaching time Solf- study Planned group

+Courses reaching time Jen- study

+Lecture: 30 TU / 2 SWS 60 TU / 4 SWS 10 5 h size

+Exercise with excursions and 25 students

+practical training: 30 TU / 2 SWS

 Upon completion of the course students will have gained theoretical and practical experience on environmental monitoring methodologies, the processing and aggregation of environmental data, the organizations responsible for monitoring activities and common ways of making monitoring data available to the public.
 They will be familiar with data quality assurance and quality control.
 Students will have gained an overview of relevant regional, national and EU-legislation.
 They will be able to use the appropriate terms and nomenclature and they will have acquired an understanding of monitoring methods and how environmental monitoring is organized and performed in the real world.
-The participants will have discussed actual problems of water management, air pollution and related health effects.
+The participants will have discussed actual problems of water management, air pollution and related health effects and they will have gained experience with downloading data from official data portals.

-- Lecture addressing approaches of environmental monitoring, the legal background, parameters monitored and their value as indicators for environmental pressures - Collection of particulate matter as an example for an important air pollutant - Acquisition, processing and evaluation of meteorological data - Application of microbiological methods to investigate the safety and quality of drinking water and surface water bodies - Deepening of the understanding of analytical techniques to determine pollutant concentrations in drinking water, surface water, ground water and waste water - Excursions to actors in water management and environmental protection in order to provide insight into current activities of authorities responsible for the protection of the environment - Exercises with the objective to deepen the understanding of the scientific background of environmental monitoring - Discussion of benefits, risks and limitations of monitoring techniques
+- Lectures addressing approaches of environmental monitoring, the legal background, parameters monitored and their value as indicators for environmental pressures - Acquisition, processing and evaluation of meteorological data - Insight into microbiological methods to investigate the safety and quality of drinking water and surface water bodies - Deepening of the understanding of analytical techniques to determine pollutant concentrations in drinking water, surface water, ground water and waste water - Excursions to actors in water management and environmental protection in order to provide insight into current activities of authorities responsible for the protection of the environment - Exercises with the objective to deepen the understanding of the scientific background of environmental monitoring, the procurement of monitoring data, data processing - Discussion of benefits, risks and limitations of monitoring techniquess